You Google your company and BAM! Everything changes. How is this affecting prospects? Are sales ...

 Inbound Links or Backlinks are hyperlinks in HTML documents that point to a webmaster's own site.
 They are placed on external pages and are important factors in terms of search engine optimization (SEO).

 Before Google rolled out its Panda search algorithm update in 2011, Inbound Links were crucial to SEO professionals.
-Part of Google's algorithm before Panda consisted of assigning rank to pages that enjoyed a high number of Inbound Links from across the Internet.
+Part of Google's algorithm before Panda consisted of assigning a rank to pages that enjoyed a high number of Inbound Links from across the Internet.

 The Inbound Link strategy to boost the rank of a website on the Google search engine results page (SERP) led to some questionable SEO tactics that ended up creating lots of low-quality online properties.
 The Panda update changed the SEO landscape with regard to quality versus quantity, but Inbound Links are still significant to SEO and reputation management professionals.